MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-get-started.md

 ### 5.1 Using Microsoft Entra identity provider

-USe the following steps to add Microsoft Entra as an identity provider to your Azure Function app.
+Use the following steps to add Microsoft Entra as an identity provider to your Azure Function app.

 # [Workforce tenant](#tab/workforce-tenant)